Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 You basically have three different court types to look at, each with their own recommendations so that you can retain mobility and reduce shock wherever you play.

-It’s weird but dirt is both the most shock-resistant and shock-absorptive material you’ll ever play on.
+It’s weird but grass is both the most shock-resistant and shock-absorbent material you’ll ever play on.

 It’s because it’s natural, whereas clay and concrete have been manipulated to give a consistent feeling.

-Grass courts just feel off, and it’s recommended to have tennis shoes with wider bottoms and a 12 oz weight to them so you can actually stick your landings and keep your feet planted.
+Grass courts are different than any other court surface and it’s recommended to have tennis shoes with wider bottoms and a special surface that allows you to get a grip on the court and keep your feet planted.

-This is considered the most premium surface to play on, and it’s one of the weirdest.
+This is considered to be a premium surface to play on, and it has its quirks.

-You can have tennis shoes with thin outsoles, insoles, and sides here since you won’t be putting as much stress on them as hard surfaces.
+You can have tennis shoes with thin outsoles, insoles, and sides here since you won’t be putting as much stress on them as hard surfaces and occasionally you’ll slide.

-Everything on this is harder, including the bounce that the ball gives when it pings off the ground.
+Everything on this is harder, including the bounce that the ball gives when it comes off the court.

-You need plenty of arch support here to cushion your feet from the blow of hitting the ground time after time.
+You need plenty of arch support here to cushion your feet from the blow of running around on a hard court.

 You’ll be at the mercy of the sun and the length of the match, so get something that airs you out a bit.

-For shorts, you want something that’s just above the knees but that also aren’t booty shorts.
+For shorts, you want something that’s just above the knees but that also aren’t showing any of your butt.

 Some people like compression socks, others are just fine with a simple pair of cotton socks, but you need something covering your feet.

-It aids with comfort and support but also prevents getting cut from sweat buildup and thinner tennis shoes that can dig into your ankles.
+Socks aid with comfort and support but also prevents sweat buildup, and thinner tennis shoes that can dig into your ankles.
+Runners have a lot of sock options.
+Check these out.

-Headbands help collect sweat during play, but a good visor will do the exact same thing and collect that sweat in the rim.
+Headbands help collect sweat during play, and a good visor will do the exact same thing and block the sun from your eyes.

-Not all opens or tournaments will be accepting of sunglasses, so it’s important to look at the rules beforehand.
+Not all tournaments will be accepting of sunglasses, so it’s important to look at the rules beforehand.

 Mixing these with a headband will help your visibility while keeping the sweat out of your eyes.